mobitsolutions-dev/5-Advanced-Bootstrap-Techniques/README.md

 Extend Existing classes...don't override

-      here’s the code that you would use to create a flat yellow button.
+      Here’s the code that you would use to create a flat yellow button.

 .btn-yellow {
   background: rgb(250, 255, 140);